MasayukiNagai/alphagenome_encoder_ft/README.md

 - a `LentiMPRADataset` for TSV-based lentiMPRA training data
 - a lightweight `MPRAHead` for scalar prediction from encoder outputs
+- a normalized dataclass-based training config and an `EncoderMPRAModel` wrapper
 - reusable encoder-only training helpers with stage 1 head-only training and optional stage 2 encoder unfreezing
 - an MPRA oracle with `core`, `flanked`, and `full` construct modes
 - an MPRA-specific training script in [`scripts/train_mpra.py`](scripts/train_mpra.py)